Updated September 2016

 D. Matters Requiring Quorum and Majority Vote:

-1. Second-Year Steering Committee Membership: Written ballots to all eligible voters in attendance must be provided, and the three nominees receiving the most votes shall be elected.
+1. Second-Year Steering Committee Membership: Members running for steering must be physically present at elections.
+Written ballots to all eligible voters in attendance must be provided, and the three nominees receiving the most votes shall be elected.
+Proxy voting is not an option.
 No quorum shall be required if 10 days' notice is provided to eligible voters or the vote is held during a regularly scheduled meeting.

 2. Amendment to Program Bylaws: Refer to Article IX below.